tsotelo99/csw/initiatives/indigenous-borderlands/index.md

  [Keynote Speakers](speakers.md)
  [Video Repository](https://vimeo.com/showcase/9963408)

-{% include jumbotron.html
+{% include figure.html
-  height="50"
+  class="center"
-  image-path="/assets/images/people/ibnas-sponsors.png"
+  width="100%"
-%}
+  caption="Make sure your image is large enough to be 100% width or it will look grainy.
+See above." image-path="/assets/images/people/ibnas-sponsors.png" %}